PineappleDoge/Learning-RLua-BETA/src/ch01-07-loops.md

 # Loops

-Loops are ways of repeating code without having to copy and paste the code.
+In programming, it's very often that we'll want to repeat code.
+Whether it's repeating the same code to a lot of objects, or just repeating code until something happens, we'll want to familiarize ourselfs with the concepts of `loops`.

 In RLua, there are 3 types of loops, `while`, `for`, and `repeat` loops.
+Each of these loops has varying uses, but they all allow you to repeat code

 Technically there is the `recursion` loop we found within [functions](./ch01-06-functions.md) chapter.